sharath291994/CE-fit-analysis/README.md

 ### Usage
 Please follow the steps below to generate the results using the Zacros CE utility:
 1) Place your Amat_Bvec.xlsx file in a directory.
-2) In the Windows Command Prompt, change the path to the location of Amat_Bvec.xlsx file.
+2) In the Windows command prompt, change the path to the location of Amat_Bvec.xlsx file.
 3) Run the following command: zacros_ce_fit Amat_Bvec.xlsx --correlation --histograms --stats
 4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli Amat_Bvec.xlsx --correlation --histograms --stats